dlabs/devops-test-day-app/README.md

   * Find redis host in sidekiq initializers file
   * Start rails application with `bash -c bundle exec rails server -p 3000 -b '0.0.0.0'`
   * Start sidekiq with `bash -c "bundle exec sidekiq -C config/sidekiq.yml`
+  * If you can't deploy sidekiq container you can use `rails console` and run `OpenWeatherService.new.fetch_reports!`
+  * If you have any questions ping me on matej.ferenc@dlabs.si or devops@dlabs.si